ton-community/ton-docs/docs/develop/howto/pow-givers.md

    [ hashes computed: 1122036095 ]
 ```

-Then you can use the LiteClient to send external message from file `mined.boc` to the proof-of-work giver smart contract (and you must do this as soon as possible):
+Then you can use the Lite Client to send an external message from file `mined.boc` to the proof-of-work giver smart contract (and you must do this as soon as possible):

 ```
 > sendfile mined.boc